CubeVic/My_notes/docs/Arduino/Projects/Morse_code_Translator.md

 ### The functions

-There will be 2 functions:
+There will be two functions:

-* `flashSequence()`: will execute the flash sequence and will check if the is more sentence or words on the serial input.
+* `flashSequence()`: it is going to execute the flash sequence, and check if the is more sentence or words on the serial input.
 * `flashDotOrDash()`: is the function that will make the LED flash.

 ### The final script or sketch: